-At this website I will regularly post examples of my writings (mostly written in English, or translated from the Dutch by others or myself).
+On this website I will regularly post samples of my writings (mostly written in English, or translated from the Dutch by others or myself).

-For comments, suggestions, or enquiries, please shoot me an e-mail
+For comments, suggestions, or enquiries, please get in touch via e-mail

-For a listing of relevant publications, talks, etc., please take a look at my C.V.
+For a listing of relevant publications, talks, etc., have a look at my C.V.

 Since 2006 my essays, reviews, articles, interviews and blogposts have appeared in (or on):

-Camera Austria International, Foam Magazine, Foam Blog, EXTRA, PhotoQ, Fotografisch geheugen, Mister Motley, Unseen Magazine, and Fw: Magazine.
+Camera Austria International, Foam Magazine, Foam Blog, Stedelijk Museum, EXTRA, PhotoQ, Fotografisch geheugen, Mister Motley, Unseen Magazine, and Fw: Magazine.